worldsibu/convector-boilerplate/README.md

 Run `npm i` to install the neccesary modules, then do `npm run restart` to start (or restart) a fresh build.
 This will create a blockchain environment using Hyperledger Fabric 1.1.

-A blockchain project is not only made of smart contracts, thus thw project is built using [lerna](https://github.com/lerna/lerna) to organize the different modules.
+A blockchain project is not only made of smart contracts, thus the project is built using [lerna](https://github.com/lerna/lerna) to organize the different modules.
 This is totally optional and you can remove it if you want.
 If you're not familiar with the lerna commands, refer to our `package.json`, we have some scripts already prepared for you.

 ## Chaincode